God, Country, Notre Dame: Part II

 All Gave Some…Some Gave All

-Awarded the Bronze Star for his reconnaissance work while swimming through underwater mines in the Pacific Ocean was future College Football Hall of Fame inductee “Jungle Jim” Martin, who never lost a game while he starred at Notre Dame from 1946-49.
-On his bicep was a tattoo with a sword slaying a dragon that succinctly summarized his ethos: Death Before Dishonor.
+Awarded the Bronze Star for his reconnaissance work while swimming through underwater mine fields in the Pacific Ocean was future College Football Hall of Fame inductee “Jungle Jim” Martin, who never lost a game while he starred at Notre Dame from 1946-49.

 Joining the military overseas in 1944-45 were head coach Leahy and top assistant Ed “Moose” Krause.
-It was Krause who recommended the move not just for service but future credibility as well.
-The future 1949-81 Notre Dame athletics director noted how once the war finished, the troops would return to college on the GI bill.
-Respect for their coach(es) would be enhanced with the knowledge that they too were overseas.
+It was Krause who recommended the move not just for service but credibility.
+The future 1949-81 Notre Dame athletics director noted how once the war finished and the troops returned to college on the GI bill, respect for their coach(es) would be enhanced with the knowledge that they too were overseas.

 Tragically, former Irish players who made the ultimate sacrifice in World War II included Jack Chevigny (1926-28), George Murphy (1940-42), Hercules Bereolos (1939-41), Harold Borer (1938), Frank Cusick (1942), Tom Creevy (1942) and Jack McGinnis (1942).